Seiko 5 SNZF17 or The Sea Urchin

 And the fluid seconds hand movement as well as the exhibition caseback are the elements that you can’t never get from a normal quartz watch.

-But should your Seiko SNZF17 has a problem to keep it’s accuracy, say it’s gaining or losing almost one minute per day, then please bring it to your watchmaker to get it fixed.
+But should your Seiko SNZF17 has a problem to keep it’s accuracy, say it’s gaining or losing almost one minute per day, then please bring it to your watchmaker to get it adjusted.

 Sometimes, the watch can be magnetized which caused it to lose its accuracy.
 This can happen if you let the watch get too close to a magnetized source, such as speakers, fridge, TV, etc.